jube-home/www.jube.io/_pages/jube-training.md

 - Stepping and Debugging Preservation (Export \ Import), Serialisation and Encryption Scheme
 - Stepping and Debugging the Jube CLI

-## **Ongoing: Training Support**
+## **Post-Training Support: Consulting**

 For a defined period of time, participants gain access to a private [Matrix] chat room \ channel, and can continue to ask questions and obtain guidance after the training delivery.
-The training, and developer of Jube, will provide timely, asynchronous responses to ensure the participants can confidently apply what they’ve learned and resolve any challenges that arise.
+The developer of Jube will provide timely, asynchronous responses to ensure the participants can confidently apply what they’ve learned and resolve any challenges that arise.

 ## **Resources**